-Following the receipt of the new Exploration Type B Land Use Permit in June, that will remain valid until June 2023, Avalon also completed an application for an extension of its existing Land Use Permit and Water License for the first year of site preparation and preliminary low impact construction activities.
-This was completed in December, subsequent to the end of the Quarter.
-Initial engagement with local Indigenous communities was also completed with no concerns identified.
-Site waste rock materials were collected for future testing to confirm that this material is environmentally inert, similar to other previously tested waste rock at the site.
+Following the receipt of the new Exploration Type B Land Use Permit in June, that will remain valid until June 2023, Avalon also received approval for the extension of its existing Land Use Permit and Water License for the first year of site preparation and preliminary low impact construction activities.
+These are valid until April 2021 and May 2021 respectively.
+Ongoing engagement with local

+Indigenous communities was also completed with no concerns identified.
+Site waste rock materials were collected for future testing to confirm that this material is environmentally inert, similar to other previously tested waste rock at the site, with additional testing of ore and ore-sorting rejects planned following the production of samples during metallurgical testing.